alex-randles-ADAPT/SEMANTICS-2023-Data/README.md

 ## Experimentation-Results
 The 50 distinct RDF Concepts used during the experiment are here: [Experiment_Concepts.pdf](Experiment_Concepts.pdf)
 ### Results of RQ1
-**Research Question 1 (RQ1)** investigated the following:  *"To what extent will ChatGPT produce semantically correct data for certain values in a declarative uplift mapping (e.g. type, range, domain, disjoint, descriptions)?"*
+**Research Question 1 (RQ1)** investigated the following:  *"To what extent will ChatGPT produce semantically correct data for certain values in a declarative uplift mapping (e.g. type, range, domain, descriptions)?"*

 The results are stored in **[/Experiment-1-Results](./Experiment-1-Results)** and are as follows: